-Donated Services - Donated services are recognized as contributions if the services (a) create or enhance non-financial assets or (b) require specialized skills, are performed by people with those sills, and would otherwise be purchased by the Council.
+Donated Services - Donated services are recognized as contributions if the services (a) create or enhance non-financial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Council.

-Functional Expenses - Directly identifiable expenses are charged to programs and supporting services.
-An agreement to use 9.69% of direct costs for federal grant reporting for the year ended September 30, 2020, has been submitted for approval.
-Adjustments are made for expenses to grants which allow less than the 9.69% in the programs as indirect costs.
+Functional Expenses - Directly identifiable expenses are charged to programs and ended September 30, 2022, has supporting services.
+A provisional indirect cost agreement to use 13.80% of direct costs for federal grant reporting for the period from ended September 30, 2023 has been approved.